-There are two main elements in the Harvard citation style: in-text citations in your paper and the reference list at the end of your paper.
+There are two main elements in the Harvard citation style:

 Click on the tabs in the box below to see examples of in-text citations and examples of reference list entries.